apptentive/apptentive-android/docs/IntegrationAndTesting.md

 # Download

 The Apptentive Android SDK is open source.
-The project is lociated [here](https://github.com/apptentive/apptentive-android).
+The project is located [here](https://github.com/apptentive/apptentive-android).

 To download the SDK, either clone the SDK